The command staff of the Department is comprised of the Chief of Police and a Lieutenant.

 In 2015, he was promoted to his current position as Lieutenant where he assists Chief MacPherson in the planning, organizing and delegating all police objectives and support functions to ensure the safety and security of the community and police officers.

 Lt.
-Rudisill has attended numerous police supervisory trainings and is a graduate of the FBI’s 61st Command Institute for Police Executives; the FBI’s Executive Management Training Program and holds a Certificate in Municipal Leadership from Penn State University.
+Rudisill has attended numerous police supervisory trainings and is a graduate of the 270th Session of the FBI's National Academy in Quantico, VA; the FBI’s 61st Command Institute for Police Executives; the FBI’s Executive Management Training Program and holds a Certificate in Municipal Leadership from Penn State University.
 He also serves as an assessor for the PA Chiefs of Police Law Enforcement Accreditation program.

 He is married with two children and enjoys traveling in his spare time.